charles66820/inriaStage2023/note.md

 ## TODO

-Build PM2
+- find how to run test `nm_sr_hello`.

-- trouver un test qui me convient
+- code a custom test to have one process setup an handler and do infinite loop and second process just wait and send some data.
+Print all different steps.
-- codé un test perso ?
+- do some test with signal handler.
 - how to emit event and call the handler
-- ajouter un fichier `nm_minidriver_shmSig`
+- add new file `nm_minidriver_shmSig`
 - ...

 ## notes User interruption